 • Tips

-An exit fee is also charged at the Bolivian border outpost before tourists can proceed to the border with Chile.
-Please ask your tour operator for the required amount as it varies depending on your particular nationality.
+An exit fee is also charged at the Bolivian border outpost before tourists can proceed to the Chilean border.
+Please ask your tour operator for the required amount, as it varies depending on your nationality.

 Thankfully, the first delightful stop on tours originating from Uyuni, the Train Cemetery, was free to explore.
 Nearby, we also visited a market where we purchased other essentials such as snacks, drinks, etc.